In-Network vs. Out-of-Network Providers

 When you choose a plan, you will typically have access to a specific provider network.
 Some networks may be larger than others or may include different choices of providers in your local area.
 It's important to understand these differences when choosing a plan to meet your specific needs.
 Also, when you choose a plan, make sure your provider is part of the network associated with that plan.

 Which hospitals can I use?

-If you have a Cigna health plan or are considering enrolling in a Cigna plan, find out which network is included and then search our provider directory.
+If you have a Cigna health plan or are considering enrolling in a Cigna plan, find out which network is included and then

 Do I need to see a doctor within my plan's network for my expenses to be covered?